Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/README.md

 ### Exercises
 #### General Information
 The exercises are based on the lectures and take place in the same room after the lecture completes.
-- For the first 3 exercises, [QBI Install](http://people.ee.ethz.ch/~maderk/qbi.zip) is required for starting the exercises and contains Fiji along with a few test datasets.
-- For the subsequent exercies, the [script](https://gist.github.com/kmader/9503137#file-download-and-setup) can be run inside Matlab
+The exercises are designed to offer a tiered level of understanding based on the background of the student.
+We will (for most lectures) take advantage of an open-source tool called KNIME (www.knime.org), with example workflows here (https://www.knime.org/example-workflows).
+The basic exercises will require adding blocks in a workflow and adjusting parameters, while more advanced students will be able to write their own snippets, blocks or plugins to accomplish more complex tasks easily.
+The exercises will be supported by Filippo Arcadu.

+The exercises from last year (available on: kmader.github.io/Quantitative-Big-Imaging-Course/) are done entirely in ImageJ and Matlab for students who would prefer to stay in those environments (not recommended)

 #### Specific Assignements

-- 19th February - Introductory Lecture (M. Stampanoni)
+- 19th February - Introductory Lecture (Christian Dietz, Intro to KNIME for Image Processing)
  - [Exercises 1](https://github.com/kmader/Quantitative-Big-Imaging-Course/blob/master/Ex1/Ex1.pdf?raw=true)
  - [Exercise Slides](https://rawgithub.com/kmader/Quantitative-Big-Imaging-Course/master/Ex1/Ex1Slides.html)
  - [Starting Matlab Script](https://github.com/kmader/Quantitative-Big-Imaging-Course/blob/master/Ex1/Ex1Starting.m)